khourious/vgapONT/README.md

-## Viral genome assembly pipeline for WGS using Illumina and MinION
+## Viral genome assembly pipeline for WGS using Nanopore Sequencing

-This repo contains scripts and files to run the bioinformatic analysis of whole genome sequencing of viruses using Illlumina or MinION platform, and was built based on the CADDE and ARTIC bioinformatics workflow.
+This repo contains scripts and files to run the bioinformatic analysis of whole genome sequencing of viruses using Illlumina or ONT platforms, and was built based on the CADDE and ARTIC bioinformatics workflow.

 ---